DaveParillo/intermediate-cpp/_sources/string+vector/string.rst

      return 0;
    }

-The special value :cppref:`std::string::npos` is used both as an end of string indicator by functions that expect a string and as an indicator of *not found* by functions that return an index (like find).
+The special value :cref:`std::string::npos` is used both as an end of string indicator by functions that expect a string and as an indicator of *not found* by functions that return an index (like find).